 - Incorporates emerging industry trends such as sustainability, event management software and social media

 - Challenges students to apply material learned in the classroom to the design of an event

-- Encompasses four specialty elective courses that supplement more in-depth learning opportunities
+- Encompasses several specialty elective courses that supplement more in-depth learning opportunities

 - Integrates site visits to different event venues to reinforce classroom instruction

-- Connects students to current trends through two complementary subscriptions to industry publications: Meeting Professionals International's One+ Magazine and Smart Meetings Magazine
+- Connects students to current trends through a complementary subscription to Smart Meetings Magazine.

 *While this program is intended to cover the international standards of meeting/event planning at the topical level, supporting details focused upon in the classroom may be relevant to the event resources available in the United States.